Enhanced Continual Learning of Vision-Language Models with Model Fusion: Discussion

-\section{Acknowledgments}
+\paragraph{More Discussion.} We comprehensively compared ConDU (FT) and ConDU (LoRA) in Appendix \ref{ft_lora} to show distinct advantages of full-finetuning and PEFT under different conditions.
+We also comprehensively compared ConDU and Individual FT in Appendix \ref{append:condu_individual} to show the effectiveness of decoupling-unifying mechanism.
+The accuracy of each tasks during each session is shown in Appendix \ref{acc_curve} to demonstrate the reconstruction of our method for task experts.

+\subsubsection{Acknowledgments}

-This project is supported by the National Natural Science Foundation of China (No.\ 62406192), Opening Project of the State Key Laboratory of General Artificial Intelligence (No.\ SKLAGI2024OP12), Tencent WeChat Rhino-Bird Focused Research Program, and Doubao LLM Fund.
+This project is supported by the National Natural Science Foundation of China (No.\ 62406192), Shanghai Municipal Special Program for Basic Research on General AI Foundation Models (Grant No.\ 2025SHZDZX025G03), Opening Project of the State Key Laboratory of General Artificial Intelligence (No.\ SKLAGI2024OP12), the Tencent WeChat Rhino-Bird Focused Research Program, Kuaishou Technology, and the SJTU Kunpeng \& Ascend Center of Excellence.